material3dge/SecureYourEmail/index.md

 ## Secure Your Email

+The pandemic changed the way people work.
+We no longer work side-by-side in cubiclecenters, but instead from the comforts of our homes.
+Before that our infrastructure lived on-premises, tucked away in a locked server room humming away.
+We migrated these systems to the cloud for a wide variety of reasons.

+Things keep changing.
+But email has been there since the beginning and will stick around for the forseeable future (if fax is any indication).
+It's become the single largest vector for cyber attacks and will continue to grow.

+I've created document as an easy-to-digest guide to the pillars of email security.
+This is meant to help administrators understand the basics of email security and implement them for your organization.
+My hope is that this will reach SMBs across the world and improve our resiliency to email-based threats.
+If we all implement these changes, we are all safer.

 You can use the [editor on GitHub](https://github.com/material3dge/SecureYourEmail/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.